calway/Metro-UI-CSS/source/components/dropdown/README.md

 ### State Classes
 - `.keep-open` - Prevents the dropdown from closing when clicking outside
 - `.active-toggle` - Applied to the toggle element when the dropdown is open

-## Best Practices

-1. Use clear and descriptive labels for dropdown toggles
-2. Keep dropdown menus concise and organized
-3. Consider using icons alongside text for better visual recognition
-4. Use appropriate positioning based on the location of the dropdown in the UI
-5. Ensure dropdown content is accessible and navigable via keyboard